 |Total study hours||300|

-Genre Fiction explores a range of fictional genres.
-From crime and gothic horror to science fiction and romantic comedy, a well-established range of narrative genres dominates the production of popular fiction for both page and screen.
-Often dismissed as escapist entertainment for the masses, genre fiction may also be considered a literature of subversion and resistance in its expression of transgressive desires and imagination of alternative realities.
-This module studies the historical development, interplay, techniques, conventions and audiences of some major types of genre fiction from the eighteenth century to the present day.
-The module will be taught via a programme of weekly sessions supplemented by tutorial and online support.
-As well as developing skills of literary analysis, students will have the opportunity to practise the role of creative producer and critical reviewer by producing a variety of written coursework.
-Students will also make a short group seminar presentation on a genre text or series of their choice.
+From detective and spy fiction to children’s fantasy and romantic comedies, a well-established range of narrative genres dominates the production of popular, commercial fiction for both page and screen.
+Often dismissed as escapist, conformist entertainment for the masses, genre fiction may also be considered a literature of subversion and resistance in its expression of transgressive desires and imagination of alternative realities.
+This module studies the historical development, interplay, techniques, conventions, audiences and themes of some major types of genre fiction from the eighteenth century to the present day.
+It contributes to the programme’s exploration of contemporary publishing as a cultural industry and hence develops students’ employability.

-Each major genre will be studied through a representative selection of primary texts considered thematically, formally or historically so as to show both the distinctiveness of different genres and the inter-relationship between them.
-The module will provide a broad chronological account of the genres’ development from their literary origins to contemporary incarnations on page and screen, for example in film, television drama, comic books and videogames.
-Topics considered might include: genre fiction as a response to political crisis, modernity, technological change and urbanisation; deviance and normalisation in gender roles and sexuality; tropes and formulae; fan culture and media franchising.
+Each major genre will be studied through a representative selection of primary texts considered formally and thematically so as to show both the distinctiveness of different genres and the inter-relationships between them.
+The module will provide a broad chronological account of historical origins and review contemporary incarnations on page and screen, for example in film, television drama, graphic fiction and videogames.
+Topics considered might include: genre fiction as a response to political crisis, modernity, technological change and urbanisation; deviance and normalisation in representation of gender roles and sexuality; representation and postcolonial critique; fan culture and media franchising.
 (LO2, LO3)